 This bowl was one of those that did not make it, but has a beautiful story behind it: When I was presenting workshops in Europe in 2016, I created this wide rimmed bowl from Audrey Blackman porcelain.
 Koos and I carried it with us to all the next workshops, allowing me to work on it for 2 and a half months, over the workshops that I presented in 6 different countries.
 We traveled by car.
 I began to trim it in Slovenia, altering and starting the carving process in Belgium, back to Switzerland, where I originally threw it, continuing to perfect it in Vallauris, France and finally carrying it to Spain with the hopes to get it bisqued and to leave it behind in Europe.
 Unfortunately, it started to crack, due to our long hours on the road and possibly the unpredictable situations that it went through, so we decided to break it.
 In 2018 I made one at La Meridiana and one in Switzerland

-I'll be back in Europe in 2021, so maybe I should continue with more carving as I teach in new places, like Madrid and Vienna.
+I'll be back in Europe once it is safe to travel again, so maybe I should continue with more carving as I teach in new places, like Madrid and Vienna.

 What did you do before bats were invented to put on the potters wheel?
 Then how did you secure the bat on the wheel head before someone discovered that 2 holes on the wheel head that can hold a nut and a bolt in which you can click a wheel bat with corresponding holes in it?